-- Open your chosen dataset starter file in Pyret. - Teachers: Students have the opportunity to choose a dataset that interests them in List of Datasets in the Choosing Your Dataset lesson. - Choose one correlation you were investigating, and use the Data Cycle to ask the question about the relationship between those two columns.
-Tell the story on Data Cycle: Regression Analysis.
+Students have the opportunity to choose a dataset that interests them in List of Datasets in the Choosing Your Dataset lesson.

+- ŕ. - Open your chosen dataset starter file in Pyret. - Choose one correlation you were investigating, and use the Data Cycle to ask the question about the relationship between those two columns.
+Tell the story on Data Cycle: Regression Analysis. - Complete the second regression analysis on the page with another correlation.